-A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
+A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.
 Adjuvant radiation therapy is radiation treatment after surgery.
 It is effective in reducing the chance of breast cancer returning in both the breast and the chest wall.
-Adjuvant radiation therapy is nearly always recommended for patients with inflammatory breast cancer after mastectomy, because of the high risk of cancer cells being left behind on the chest wall.
-Neoadjuvant radiation therapy is radiation therapy given before surgery to shrink a large tumor.
-This makes the tumor easier to remove.
-However, neoadjuvant radiation therapy for inflammatory breast cancer is rare.
+Adjuvant radiation therapy is nearly always recommended for people with inflammatory breast cancer after mastectomy, because of the high risk of cancer cells remaining in the chest wall.

 If there is evidence of cancer in the underarm lymph nodes, radiation therapy may also be given to the lymph node areas in the neck or underarm near the breast or chest wall.
-There has been growing interest in newer radiation regimens to shorten the length of treatment from 6 to 7 weeks to periods of 3 to 4 weeks.
-However, these regimens have not been studied in patients with inflammatory breast cancer.
-As always, patients should talk with their doctors about available options for radiation therapy, as well as the advantages, and disadvantages of these options.
+There has been growing interest in newer radiation regimens to shorten the length of treatment from 6 to 7 weeks to 3 to 4 weeks.
+However, these regimens have not been studied in people with inflammatory breast cancer.
+As always, talk with your doctor about your options for radiation therapy, as well as the risks and benefits of these options.

 Learn more about the basics of radiation therapy.

 Physical, emotional, and social effects of cancer